kexiZeroing/kexiZeroing.github.io/src/blog/understand-npm-concepts.md

 - The `npm install` command will install both *devDependencies* and *dependencies*.
 With the `--production` flag or when the `NODE_ENV` environment variable is set to production `NODE_ENV=production npm install`, npm will not install modules listed in devDependencies.

+- When you install a package, npm automatically installs its dependencies but not its devDependencies.
+This is because you are consuming it as a dependency and don’t need its development tools.

 - Many applications use different configuration settings when `NODE_ENV` is set to `production`.
 This also makes the Node.js process more efficient.
 If you set `NODE_ENV=testing` which means the devDependencies will be installed and it is more like development than it is like production.

 - Using the `npm uninstall --no-save` will tell npm not to remove the package from your `package.json` or `package-lock.json` files.